 Hello everyone.
-I've been lurking on this forum for a long time reading everyone's ride reports hoping that one day I too could post an epic ride report.
-Well, my time has come, but first, a tad bit of backstory.
-Junior year of college when my roomie was talking about going to Europe for her big graduation trip, I decided that I needed to do something awesome.
-I had know about Trans America for a long time, since at least senior year of high school, and decided in my apartment that that was the trip I was going to do.
-I began reading ride reports and diving in.
-Summer before senior year I grinded at an internship.
+I've been lurking on this forum for a long time reading everyone's RRs hoping that one day that I too could post an epic ride report.
+Well, my time has come, but first a tad bit of backstory.
+Junior year of college my roomie was talking about going to Europe for her big graduation trip.
+During that conversation, I decided that I needed to do something awesome as well.
+I had know about Trans America for a long time, since at least senior year of high school, and decided in my apartment that it was the trip I was going to do.
+I began reading ride reports and diving in to gear research.
+Summer before senior year I grinded at an internship and earned some good money.
 Over christmas break senior year, I finally started to oufit the Yamaha WR250r I had for the trip.
 Then COVID-19 happened, and all the campgrounds closed.
 It seemed like my trip was dead in the water.
 The economy was in shambles, my other motorcycle (an FZ-09) got stolen out of my parking garage, the job offers I had were rescinded due to hiring freezes, hell I graduated on my couch watching my laptop while my family watched Netflix.
-But somewhere among all this bad stuff happening, I started to notice campgrounds and state parks opening back up.
-That's when I decided that it was go time, and I had to do this trip.
+Somewhere among all this bad stuff happening, I started to notice campgrounds and state parks opening back up.
+That's when I decided that it was go time, and I had to do this trip, to reclaim this year.
 I got all the gear that I didn't have as well as Sam's maps from West Virginia to Port Orford, Oregon.
 I was ready to go.
 Why the WR250?
 Why not a bigger bike?
 I might as well just answer this question before anyone asks it.
 Reason #1: I already had the bike.
-I was farmiliar with it and how it handled.
+I was farmiliar with it and how it handled in the dirt.
 Reason #2: It is indestrucbile.
 Seriously, this WR250r got rear ended by a truck while I was going 40, truck was going 50.
 I swear to God that the truck had more damage and the bike drove home.
 My dad and I scoured the frame for any sign of a problem...nothing.
-This bike saved my life, it didn't even fall down.
+This bike saved my life, it didn't even fall down from the hit.
 It deserved the honor of taking me to Port Orford.
 Reason #3: Why not?
-The Route I'll be taking Sam Correro's Trans America Trail route from Ripley, WV to Port Orford, Oregon.
+The Route I'll be taking Sam Correro's Trans America Trail route from Ripley, West Virginia to Port Orford, Oregon.
 In Utah I might deviate a bit and ride some of the Utah BDR, but I'll probably finalize that decision once I get closer.
 I also might change it up a bit in Colorado for which mountain passes I might do, but again, we'll see when we get there.
 We have a looooong way to go.
 I hope you're ready to dive in with me, because at the time of writing this post, I'm one day into the trip and my goodness it is already eventful.